BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ## Concepts and components of the project
 ●	Tracing: Tracing is a method to understand the performance/correctness of deploying distributed applications.
 When an app makes a request, it will generate a unique request ID and we name it as ‘Traceing ID’.
 Tracing ID propagate through the system with the request.
 Every time the request calls a component of the system, an event labeled by request's tracing ID is triggered.
 If we collect all the events and sort them into different requests by tracing ID, we will see series of events like 'threads' belongs to different requests, from which we can understand apps' behavior.

+Three steps of tracing:

+1.Adding trace points to datapath: Let commponents on datapth be 'tracable'.

+2.Tracing ID propagation: Figure out a method to make sure tracing ID can propagate though layers.

+3.Huge repository storage to store tracing information: Massive tracing information will be generated so we need huge storage to hold them.

 ●	Open tracing: Since developers and engineers have started to trade in the old monolithic systems for today’s microservice architectures tasks that were easy before have become difficult.
 Modern day distributed tracing systems aim to address these issues but they do so using application level instrumentation using incompatible APIs.
 Open Tracing aims to address these issues using consistent, vendor neutral APIs for popular platforms.

 ●	Jaeger: Jaeger is a distributed tracing system released as open source by Uber Technologies.
 It can be used for monitoring microservices-based distributed systems.
 Jaeger backend, Web UI, and instrumentation libraries have been designed from ground up to support the OpenTracing standard.